thradams/installer/README.md

 file script.c is used for other customizations.
 There is only one event today.

-## Solutions
+## Contributing

-In case you contribute for this project then you need to understand what each project do:
+This section is necessary only if you want to contribute with the project and understand how to use the projects/solutions.

 ### build_amalgamation
  This solution builds the amalgamated (installer_.h and installer_.c) versions of all files needed.